LukeWardDev/Responsive-Design-Course/README.md

 This course also demonstrated the work flow of turning a design file, in this case a Figma design, into HTML and CSS.

+You can view this project live [here](https://lukewarddev.github.io/Responsive-Design-Course/)

 ## Things I learned along the way

-semantic html
-accessability
+1. Semantic HTML - I learned to use th correct semantic html tags to layout the content of the page.
+2. Accessability -
-mobile first design
+3. Mobile first design
-converting design file to html and css em vs px
+4. Converting design file to html and css
-Sass
+5. Sass